Sholtee/rpc/README.md

    There are some control attributes that can be applied on (module) interface methods:
    - `AliasAttribute`: Specifies the alias of the method.
 Useful if your module has overloaded methods.
    - `IgnoreAttribute`: Marks the method "remotely invisible".
-   - `MayRunLongAttribute`: Marks a method as long running.
-Using this attribute makes sense only if the method has non `Task` return value.

    These attributes are provided by the [RPC.NET.Attributes](https://www.nuget.org/packages/rpc.net.attributes ) package.
 3. Create the service `exe`: